glandfried/ergodicity/README.md

 # *Homo ergodicus*

-In biological and cultural evolutionary process, the real impacts of losses are often stronger than those of gains.
+It was considered an established truth that cooperation required some kind of altruistic behavior to evolve.
+However, if the gains and losses of the participants are multiplicative, then the cooperative behavior becomes highly preferable and might in fact be realized in a very wide range of realistic examples.

+The puzzle resides in the fact that the very existence of our society, human civilization and many animal societies is based on a much higher level of cooperation than suggested by the above models.

+This has happened because ergodicity was implicitly assumed.

+In evolutionary theory everyone is taught the fact that lineage growth is a multiplicative and noisy process.
+There is a sequence survival and reproductive probabilities.
 If there is even one zero in the sequence of generations, we are extinct.
-In this contexts were process are multiplicative and noisy the big losses are essentially all that matter in the long run.
+In this contexts, the big losses are essentially all that matter in the long run.

 Consider the following situation: toss a coin, and for heads you win 50% of your current wealth, for tails you lose 40%.
 This is stocastic **function** that **represent** an **environment**.